SuperOfficeDocs/crmscript/docs/api-reference/classes/NSSelectionAgent/CreateTemporarySelectionFromIds.md

 Creates a temporary selection with members from a collection of entity id's.

-**Parameters:**
+## Parameters

- - **ids** A collection of Ids to copy into the temporary selection as members.
+* **ids** A collection of Ids to copy into the temporary selection as members.
 The ids are primary keys of entities defined by the targetTableNumber parameter.
- - **targetTableNumber** The type of selection to create.
+* **targetTableNumber** The type of selection to create.

 **Returns:** NSSelectionEntity